janttila/InventorAddin/README.md

 Easy Inventor addin template for Inventor version 2025 and newer.
 For vb.net

+All ribbon buttons are stored in an json file.
+There is an editor to make the necessary code here ->> https://nexamon.com/editor.html

 Put the .zip from the Package folder in Visual studios ProjectTemplates folder.

 In the create a new project, Search for InventorAddinTemplate.